My Boss: Production

 The film was launched on 23 April 2012, with a pooja ceremony organised at Sarovaram in Kochi.
 The film started production in May 2012, and the major locales were Mumbai and Alappuzha in Kerala.

 Music

 The soundtrack consists of 9 songs composed by Sejo John and M. Jayachandran.
 The audio was produced by East Coast.

 Reception

 Critical response

-Sify.com gave the verdict "Masala Entertainer" and said, "With a brisk pace that barely gives much time to think, My Boss could be an entertaining affair, especially if you are not too bothered about the film’s inspirations and other nuances.
+Sify.com gave the verdict "Masala Entertainer" and said, "With a brisk pace that barely gives much time to think, My Boss could be an entertaining affair, especially if you are not too bothered about the film's inspirations and other nuances.
 This one is perhaps not meant to be taken too seriously and better enjoy this with a pack of popcorn!"
 The film is a copy of the Hollywood film The Proposal (2009) that had Sandra Bullock and Ryan Reynolds in the lead.

 Box office

-The film was one of the highest grossing Malayalam film of the year and commercial success, The film collected ₹14 crore and ran over 100 days in theatres.
+The film was one of the highest-grossing Malayalam films of the year and became a commercial success.
+The film ran over 100 days in theatres.